toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

 >>> data_dict.meta_val('sample_temperature')
 '10mK'

-We can also ask for a meta value from a specific data field by passing the data field in the ``data`` argument:
+We can also ask for a meta value from a specific data field by passing the data field as the second argument:

 >>> data_dict.meta_val('extra_metadata','x')
 'important meta data'